Announcements

 Generally, a student's initial financial aid offer will include loan amounts based on a full-time status.
 Students thinking of enrolling part-time should contact the One Stop to have their loans adjusted.

-- Example: Dropping from Full-time or Part-Time
+Example: Dropping from Full-time to Part-Time

 Annual undergraduate full-time enrollment = 24 credits